Vibrant-Colors/node-vibrant/README.md

 ## Documentation

-Documentation is currently in the works.
-Apologies for the inconvenience.
+Docs can be seen currently in the [`docs`](./docs) folder.
+It includes reference docs and step-by-step guides.

+We also have a few [`examples`](./examples) that you can reference for your needs.

+PRs welcomed to expand either of these!

 ## Notes